-- 5. Under Email Address, enter the email address. - 6.
-Under Token Expiry In Days, enter a value between 30 to 365 days. - 7.
+- 5. Under Email Address for Notifications, enter the email address. - 6.
+Under API Key Validity, enter a value between 1 to 365 days. - 7.
 Under Description, enter a brief description of the new API key and click NEXT. - 8.
 Under Groups / Roles, under Groups, from the Select Groups drop-down, select the appropriate groups for this API Key. - 9.
 Next, click the Roles tab and from the Select Roles drop-down menu, select the appropriate roles for this API Key. - 10.
 Under Review, review the information and click SAVE.
 You have successfully created an API key, and the following action confirmation message and API Key Token popup appears: